College Student Missing After Taking Lyft Ride Home From The Airport

 Yet another young college student is missing.
 Mackenzie Lueck is a 23-year-old who is originally from El Segundo, California and has been attending school at the University of Utah.
 Earlier this month, she took a flight from southern California back to school in Salt Lake City.
 Upon arriving at the airport, she called for the ride share service Lyft to pick her up.
-She hasn’t been seen or heard from since, prompting concerns for her friends and family, according to Today.
+She hasn’t been seen or heard from since, prompting concerns from her friends and family, according to Today.

 On the evening of Sunday June 16, Lueck texted her parents to assure them that she had made it back to Utah safely.
 However, when she didn’t show up to her midterm exams, attend her classes, or respond to her friends via social media or texting later that week, they became concerned.
 Police officially declared her missing on June 20, four days after her arrival back in Utah.